fertinaz/genPrime/README.md

 ```

 ## Run
-A sample execution can be found below:
+A sample command can be found below:
 ```
 genPrime --range=10,200 \
   --algorithm=1    \